mikkosyrja/speedcrunch-android/README.md

 results are stored there.
 Pointing history list line inserts result to the expression editing.
 Pointing and holding history line recalls the whole expression for editing.

-xxx Below the history list is expression editing field.
-It can be edited either by calculator key panes or standard Sailfish virtual keyboard.
-Because the expression field is always active, it must be pointed twice to activate the Sailfish keyboard.
+Below the history list is expression editing field.
+It can be edited either by calculator key panes or normal virtual keyboard.

-Below the expression editor is label field used for function usage parameters and autocalc results.
+xxx Below the expression editor is label field used for function usage parameters and autocalc results.

 #### Keyboard and pulley menu